Britt-hub/Iphone_calculator/README.md

 # Iphone Calculator
 The Iphone 8 calculator.
-This is a replica of the Iphone 8 Calculator using html,css and javascript
+This is a replica of the Iphone 8 Calculator using html,css and javascript.
+You are able to add, subtract, mulitply, and divide.

 ## Table of contents
 * [General info](#general-info)